JNRowe/bleeter/README.rst

 want to convince me that your style is better.

   * `PEP 8`_, the style guide, should be followed where possible.
-  * While support for Python versions prior to v2.5 may be added in the future if such a need were to arise, you are encouraged to use v2.5 features now.
+  * While support for Python versions prior to v2.6 may be added in the future if such a need were to arise, you are encouraged to use v2.6 features now.
-  * All new classes and methods should be accompanied by new ``doctest`` examples and reStructuredText_ formatted descriptions.
+  * All new classes, methods and functions should be accompanied by new ``doctest`` examples and reStructuredText_ formatted descriptions.
-  * Tests *must not* span network boundaries, see ``test.mock`` for workarounds.
+  * Tests *must not* span network boundaries, use of a mocking framework is acceptable.
   * ``doctest`` tests in modules are only for unit testing in general, and should not rely on any modules that aren't in Python's standard library.
   * Functional tests should be in the ``doc`` directory in reStructuredText_ formatted files, with actual tests in ``doctest`` blocks.
-Functional tests can depend on external modules, but they must be Open Source.
+Functional tests can depend on external modules, but those modules must be Open Source.

 New examples for the ``doc`` directory are as appreciated as code changes.